 At the start of the year, our School Council members created a whole school Anti-Bullying Charter.
 They thought about what was important for children to remember and do if they are worried about bullying.
 The children also had to create a list of things that they expected staff members to do regarding bullying.
 The charter was then agreed with all staff members and pupils during SMSC lessons.
 Children agreed to the charter by signing their name to show they will remember and follow it around school.
 Here is our Anti-Bullying Charter.

-We have also been working towards gaining the Anti-Bullying Bronze Quality Mark.
+We have also been working very hard over the last couple of years towards gaining the Anti-Bullying Bronze Quality Mark.
+Miss Gaymer is the lead in school to help us achieve this.
 This is being developed through School Council and School Buddy systems along with our Anti-Bullying Steering Group.
 The Steering group consists of:

 Lead for Anti-Bullying Quality Mark: Miss K. Gaymer

 Pupil representatives: School Council members from upper KS2